 Getting a full understanding of what content ‘went viral’ and how, is of course hugely valuable so do make sure you invest some time and resource into this.
 And attempt to repeat whatever worked often as possible.
 As with your referrals, make sure you stop by and thank whoever helped amplify your content.

-These are the visitors that arrived at your site as a result of clicking on a link to content on your site in the sponsored section of the search engine results pages.
+These are the visitors that arrived at your site as a result of clicking on a link to content on your site in the sponsored section of the SERPs.
 Also known as paid search or pay-per-click (PPC).

 I’m not going to spend too much time talking about this here as this post is about Search Engine Optimisation.
 If you are running paid search campaigns I’d strongly recommend you use a url builder to ensure the pages you’re promoting via your campaigns, are unique and as such will be highlighted as such in your Google Analytics reports.
 It’ll then be much easier to understand if your campaigns had a positive impact on your traffic at any given time.